valu-digital/wp-valu-search/README.md

-🚨 This plugin has been depracated.
+🚨 This plugin has been deprecated.
 Please move the to Findkit plugin as soon as possible.

 <https://github.com/findkit/wp-findkit>